 No application will be considered from a student already living outside of New Zealand and no award will be made for post-doctoral study.

 Value and number awarded:

-A maintenance allowance of £15,000 sterling per annum, an annual airfare to and from London, and the approved College Fee and University Composition Fee.
+A maintenance allowance of £15,000 sterling per year for each year of fuill time study; an annual economy non-transferrable airfare to and from London, and the approved University Composition Fee which includes the College Fee.
 It is estimated that each Scholarship will have a value of approximately $100,000 per year.

 Up to three scholarships are awarded each year.

 - Check your eligibility